-"A Model for Teaching about Racial Storytelling," Abby L. Ferber, University of Colorado Colorado Springs "How Stories - Narrative - Can Contend with Students' Notions of Reality," Jacob Heller, SUNY Old Westbury "Keeping Us in the Center: Feminist Pedagogy and Storytelling," hara bastas, LaGuardia Community College, CUNY "The New Media Landscape and the Culture of Confession: A Narrative Analysis of How Emotion Norms are Constructed by 'Secret Stories' in Public Media," Sara D. Rocks, University of South Florida "The Power of the Podcast: Reimagining Pedagogy during a Pandemic," Linda M. Waldron, Seth Palmer and Brooke Covington, Christopher Newport University THEMATIC Session 006: Gentrification, Community Change, and Displacement: Implications for Policy and PracticeRoom: Rose Sponsor: Community Research and Development Organizer: Diana Cordova-Cobo, Teachers College, Columbia University Presider: Annette M. Mackay, West Virginia University Description:
+"A Model for Teaching about Racial Storytelling," Abby L. Ferber, University of Colorado Colorado Springs "How Stories - Narrative - Can Contend with Students' Notions of Reality," Jacob Heller, SUNY Old Westbury "Keeping Us in the Center: Feminist Pedagogy and Storytelling," hara bastas, LaGuardia Community College, CUNY "The New Media Landscape and the Culture of Confession: A Narrative Analysis of How Emotion Norms are Constructed by 'Secret Stories' in Public Media," Sara D. Rocks, University of South Florida "The Power of the Podcast: Reimagining Pedagogy during a Pandemic," Linda M. Waldron, Seth Palmer and Brooke Covington, Christopher Newport University "Undergraduate, Introductory-level Sociology Courses about Social Problems: The Practice and Fuller Promise of Sociology as a Form of Storytelling," Christopher R. Freed, University of South Alabama THEMATIC Session 006: Gentrification, Community Change, and Displacement: Implications for Policy and Practice Room: Rose Sponsor: Community Research and Development Organizer: Diana Cordova-Cobo, Teachers College, Columbia University Presider: To Be Announced Description: